letsencrypt/pebble/README.md

-store that you use for ordinary browsing or that is used for non-testing purposes, since Pebble and its generated keys are not audited or held to the same standards as the Let's Encrypt production CA and their keys, are exposed by pebble and so are not safe to use for anything other than testing.
+store that you use for ordinary browsing or that is used for non-testing purposes, since Pebble and its generated keys are not audited or held to the same standards as the Let's Encrypt production CA and their keys, are exposed by Pebble and so are not safe to use for anything other than testing.
 Also, their private keys will be lost as soon as the Pebble process terminates.**